S. G. Balekundri

-Early Life
+Early life

 S.G.
 Balekundri was born on May 5, 1922, in Belgaum.
 Mother Lakshmidevi; Father Gurusiddappa.
 After completing his primary education in Hubli, Balekundri completed his high school and post-graduate education in Belgaum.
 Later he got admission to Government COEP, Pune, and graduated in 1944 with first rank.

 Career

 In 1945, he started his career as an Assistant Engineer in the Public Works Department of the then Mumbai State.
-The Mumbai government sent him to Edinburgh University for further studies in irrigation.
+The Mumbai government sent him to the University of Edinburgh for further studies in irrigation.
 Later he was in charge of the irrigation canals of the Pune division.
 Later he was in charge of the Ganga Dam, constructed near Nasik, then Dhulia Dam, and so on.

 After that, when he was working in the planning commission of the central government, Balekundri noticed the injustice being done to Karnataka in the distribution of river water and warned the leaders of Karnataka.
 Impressed by this, the then Chief Minister of Karnataka, B. D. Jatti invited Balekundri to the state.

 After returning to the state in 1959, Balekundri took charge of the inter-state river dispute issue and fought ably for Karnataka's legitimate rights, playing an essential role in the Ghataprabha, Malaprabha, and Krishna irrigation projects and constructions.